Windsor & Eton F.C. (1892)

 Windsor & Eton F.C. was an English association football club based in Windsor, Berkshire, last playing in the Southern League Premier Division in 2010–11, until it was wound up on 2 February 2011 due to large debts.
 A new club, Windsor F.C., was formed to compete from the 2011–12 season onwards.

+In 2023, a new Windsor & Eton was formed, based at Stag Meadow, the lease of the ground was awarded to Windsor & Eton Football Club & as a result Windsor FC were forced to move to Beaconsfield.

 History

 Windsor & Eton F.C. was formed on 18 August 1892 by a merger of Windsor Phoenix and Windsor St. Albans.
 They began in the Southern Alliance (which included teams like Tottenham), and in 1893 they merged with Windsor Victoria and entered the first FA Amateur Cup.
 A decline in fortunes saw them withdraw from the Berks & Bucks Senior League in 1901 before a ball had been kicked.
 In 1902 Windsor & Eton Temperance F.C. was the subject of a take over, with the name being shortened to the title now used.

 Prince Christian was connected with the club in this era, and patrons of the club included Kings George V, George VI, and the Duke of Edinburgh, hence the club's nickname of "The Royalists".

 Over the years the club has competed in the Southern League (1895–96), West Berks League (1903–04), Great Western Suburban League (1904–22), Athenian League (1922–29), Spartan League (1929–39), Great Western Combination (1939–45), Corinthian League (1945–50), Metropolitan League (1950–60), Delphian League (1960–63), then the Athenian League again (1963–81), until joining the Isthmian League in 1981.
-During this time Windsor won their County Cup five times in a row (1941–45), which, until recent times was an English record.
-In 1922 they recorded their best ever Amateur Cup run, reaching the 4th Round Proper, and in 1925 reached the 2nd Round Proper of the FA Cup, losing 2–5 to Charlton Athletic at the Valley.
+During this time Windsor won County Cup five consecutive seasons (1941–45), which, until recent times was an English record.
+In 1922 they recorded their best ever Amateur Cup run, reaching the 4th round Proper, and in 1925 reached the 2nd round Proper of the FA Cup, losing 2–5 to Charlton Athletic at the Valley.

 Without doubt the best period in Windsor's history was the 1980s.
-Under manager Brian Caterer, they started the decade by winning the Athenian League and reaching the last four in the FA Vase (just one year after losing in the quarter final).
-The league title was retained in 1981, when they were also League Cup finalists and reached the 1st Round Proper in the FA Cup.
+Under manager Brian Caterer, they started the decade by winning the Athenian League and reaching the last four in the FA Vase (just one year after losing in the quarter-final).
+The league title was retained in 1981, when they were also League Cup finalists and reached the 1st round Proper in the FA Cup.
 Then came promotion to the Isthmian League Division Two, where they finished 5th in their first season.
 Promotion came the following season after finishing 2nd.
-The following season the Division One Championship was won, along with another appearance in the FA Cup 1st Round Proper.
+The following season the Division One Championship was won, along with another appearance in the FA Cup 1st round Proper.